Billy-Spearman-WCCI/RaceCarExtension/README.md

             * The cascade is so we can add new Secondaries as implied when we are creating new Primaries.
         * And the Secondary class contains something like `@OneToMany(mappedBy="secondaries") @JsonIgnore private Collection<Primary> primaries = new HashSet<>();`.
+    * Reminder: classes which are stored in Sets should have explicit `.equals()` and `.hashCode()` methods looking at the fields which should matter for saying that two objects are essentially the same.
 * `final private Logger logger = LoggerFactory.getLogger(ThisClass.class);` -- standard phrasing to create a logger to which you can write interesting information.
 Used in all Java programs, Spring and non-Spring.
 We use the `org.slf4j` loggers.  `logger.error("Somehow the .name is null here");`